AstraZeneca COVID-19 vaccine can be 90% effective, results show

 It will also seek an emergency use listing from the World Health Organization to speed up availability in low-income countries.
 In parallel, the full analysis of the interim results is being submitted for publication in a peer-reviewed journal.

-Reporting by Kate Holton in London and Josephine Mason; Aakash Jagadeesh Babu in Bengaluru; Editing by Guy Faulconbridge and Christopher Cushing
+Reporting by Kate Holton in London and Josephine Mason; Aakash Jagadeesh Babu in Bengaluru; Editing by Guy Faulconbridge, Christopher Cushing and Peter Graff

 Our Standards: The Thomson Reuters Trust Principles.